zalando/postgres-operator/docs/reference/operator_parameters.md

 ## Logical backup

-  These parameters configure a k8s cron job spawned by the operator to produce Postgres logical backups.
+  These parameters configure a k8s cron job managed by the operator to produce Postgres logical backups.
   In the CRD-based configuration those parameters are grouped under the `logical_backup` key.

   * **enable_logical_backup**
     Determines if the operator should initiate the backup of all Postgres clusters it controls.
 Default: false.

   * **logical_backup_schedule**
     Backup schedule in the cron format.
-Default: "30 00 * * *"
+Default: "30 00 \* \* \*"

   * **logical_backup_docker_image**
     Docker image for the pods of the cron job.
 Must implement backup/uploading logic.
 Default: empty.